marcusoftnet/marcusoftnet.github.io/_posts/2012-05-16-specflow-page-objects-and.md

 2. SpecFlow calls into the step definition marked with the “\[Given(@”I am on the homepage”)\]”.
 That method is defined on the Steps-class
 3. The step definition contains of a single line; “_teamListingPageWrapper.Visit();”
     1. _teamListingPageWrapper is a private variable in the Steps-class
-4. The Visit()-method is definied on the PageWrapperBase class that simply use the Browser instance to Open the URL for the page; `Browser.Open(pageURL);`
+4. The Visit()-method is defined on the PageWrapperBase class that simply use the Browser instance to Open the URL for the page; `Browser.Open(pageURL);`
     1. The pageURL is put together from the prefix found in the app.config and the relative URL for the page we’re wrapping (“/” in this case)
 5. If that works out the scenario continues on the next step: “Then a link for Create New team should be present on the page”
 6. SpecFlow again calls into the right step definition